- Academic English Studies (ESL)

 The major requires 40 credits, including:

 - Two 300-level courses in earlier literature.
 Options include Chaucer; Shakespeare: Later Works; Satire and Sentiment, 1660-1780; and The Early English Novel.
+For a complete list of courses that will fulfill this requirement (Cateogry I) see the online catalog.

 - Two 300-level courses in more recent literature.
 Options include The Romantics; National Sins and National Dreams: American Literature 1830-1865; American Modernism; Postcolonial Literature: Anglophone Africa, India, and the Caribbean; Fiction Writing II; and Poetry Writing.
+Students may fulfill this requirement with two literature courses OR one literature course and one creative writing course.
+For a complete list of courses that will fulfill this requirement (Cateogry II) see the online catalog.

 - Three electives at any level.
 Options include Experimental Fiction; Literature and Animal Rights; From Scroll to Codex: Working with Medieval Manuscripts; Gender and Aesthetic Expression; Fiction I; and Introduction to Poetry and Poetry Writing.
+For a complete list of courses that will fulfill the electives requirements, see the online catalog.

 - English 450.
 A one-semester senior seminar.
 Recent topics have included John Keats; Virginia Woolf; and the Literature of American Slavery.